rini278/csx4501/FinalProject/readme.md

 What's inside is more than just rows and columns.
 Make it easy for others to get started by describing how you acquired the data and what time period it represents, too.

 ## Acknowledgements
 The Dataset is from Inside Airbnb for Los Angeles location.
 "Inside Airbnb" is an independent, non-commercial set of tools and data that allows us to explore how Airbnb is really being used in cities around the world.
+Downloaded dataset that I will use from [Kaggle](https://www.kaggle.com/oindrilasen/la-airbnb-listings/metadata).

+## Analysis and Visualization

+As we are learning about data visualization using python matplotlib and panda libraries, using a large dataset such as Airbnb would be a good challenge to explore various plotting methods and techniques.